apache/iceberg/format/spec.md

     - The data file's `file_path` is equal to the delete file's `referenced_data_file` if it is non-null
     - The data file's data sequence number is _less than or equal to_ the delete file's data sequence number
     - The data file's partition (both spec and partition values) is equal [4] to the delete file's partition
+    - There is no deletion vector that must be applied to the data file (when added, such a vector must contain all deletes from existing position delete files)
 * An _equality_ delete file must be applied to a data file when all of the following are true:
     - The data file's data sequence number is _strictly less than_ the delete's data sequence number
     - The data file's partition (both spec id and partition values) is equal [4] to the delete file's partition _or_ the delete file's partition spec is unpartitioned